swipswaps/InstaMap/README.md

 # InstaMap

-The script scrapes Instagram profile and generates a map.html file using its data using Instaloader and Folium modules.
+The script scrapes Instagram profile and generates a map.html file using its data (with the help of Instaloader and Folium modules).
-Each location from the profile is represented on the map with a clickable marker with a pop-up window including different data from posts with this location (as date, thumbnail image, url, number of likes etc.);
+Each location from the profile is represented on the map as a clickable marker with a pop-up window including different data from posts at this location (as date, thumbnail image, url, number of likes etc.);

 ====================================================================================================